telefonicaid/perseo-core/documentation/config.md

 # Time in milliseconds (long) to "expire" a "dangling" rule
 rule.max_age= 60000

+# millisecond resolutuion of the internal timer thread
+internal_timer_msec_resolution = 30
 ```

 The `action.url` field is the URL used to make a POST in the case of a rule being fired by an incoming event.
 The content POSTed is the JSON representation of the derived  ("complex") event.

 The `rule.max_age` field is the value in milliseconds used as a threshold for the age of a rule to deleted safely in case of a PUT request over the rules resource does not contain the rule.
 All the rules older than rule.max_age will be deleted if they are not in the new set.
 If a rule is younger than `rule.max_age` it will be kept despite not being in the set sent by the PUT request.

+The `internal_timer_msec_resolution` field is the value in milliseconds used for resolutuion of the internal timer thread